AbuMandour/WhiteMvvm/README.md

 This method clears the Errors collection, and then retrieves any validation rules that were added to the object's Validations collection.
 The Check method for each retrieved validation rule is executed, and the ValidationMessage property value for any validation rule that fails to validate the data is added to the Errors collection of the ValidatableObject<T> instance.
 Finally, the IsValid property is set, and its value is returned to the calling method, indicating whether validation succeeded or failed.

 ### ViewModel
-in view model assembly we used base viewmodel class and view model locator with unity container
+view model is a memeber of MVVM architechture, in our view model assembly we used base viewmodel class and view model locator with unity container

 #### Base ViewModel
 in base view model we wire page and popup event with page by use virtual methods and call it in base page aslo we add an initilaizer method which run once in navigation between pages and we also call dialog and navigation service that we be with us in every class drivid this class

 #### ViewModel Locator
-if we want to use dependancy injection we must select container, here we choose Unity with some additional methods
+if we want to use dependancy injection we must select container, here we choose Unity with some additional methods, main concept in locator to auto wire view with view model and that must make naming convention more important and use mock service and update them when unit test run